 Planning a month at a time is standard when it comes to mapping things out on a calendar.
 But there are times when you need to zoom out and think about the bigger picture, or zoom in and focus on a single day or week.
 You can simplify your planning with four different calendar views—list, week, month, and timeline—and make it dead simple to track your team’s schedule as macro or as micro as you like.

-3. Avoid Surprises—Put your team on the same calendar
+3. Avoid surprises by putting your team on the same calendar

-It’s never been easy to answer, Who’s out of the office today?
-Checking your company’s clumsy HR system isn’t much of a solution.
-If you also track your leave with a shared personal calendar, it’s really difficult to understand how absences are going to effect upcoming work.
+As long as there have been offices, both physical and virtual, there’s been the age-old question: who’s out today?
+If you track your leave with a shared personal calendar, it’s really difficult to understand how absences are going to affect upcoming work.

-With all your scheduling in one place, it’s easy to spot conflicts ahead of time and plan accordingly.
-It’s stressful approaching crunch time of a big project only to discover a key stakeholder is leaving for a week in Hawaii.
+With all your scheduling in one place, you can easily spot conflicts ahead of time and plan accordingly.
+There’s nothing quite so stressful as approaching crunch time on a big project, only to discover a key stakeholder is taking a long weekend.
 Having clear foresight really matters when it comes to ensuring projects ship on time.

 4. Give everyone a window into Jira

-1 in every 2 of our Confluence customers also uses Jira.
-That means there are tens of thousands of teams that rely on Jira to track the deliverables of their projects, and Confluence to plan, collaborate, and execute on them.
-Confluence offers deep Jira integration so teams can easily flow between the tools.
+Half of all Confluence customers also use Jira Software, which means there are tens of thousands of teams that rely on Jira to track the deliverables for their projects and Confluence to plan, collaborate, and execute on them.
+Confluence offers deep Jira integrations so teams can seamlessly flow between the tools.
 We’ve put similar thought into how Team Calendars further glues the three experiences together.

 Team Calendars surfaces everything your development team is working on to the business teams that live in Confluence, in a view that makes sense to everyone.
-You can easily add Jira versions and issues, Jira Agile sprints, and any custom date fields to a calendar for everyone to see.
+You can add Jira Issue Dates, Jira Agile Sprints, Jira Project Releases, and any custom date fields to a calendar for everyone to see.

 5. Your calendar should connect to your other work

 One of the biggest advantages of Team Calendars is that it exists within the context of your work.
-It’s easy to enhance your project plans, roadmaps, and team home pages by embedding your calendars into your Confluence pages.
-Your schedule and your work are always side by side.
+Enhance your project plans, roadmaps, and team home pages by embedding your calendars into your Confluence pages.
+Your schedule and your work are always side-by-side.

 Ready to try Team Calendars?